-- Learn to think like an economist. - Introduction to fundamental economic principles, concepts, and models. - In four special discussion sessions, we will talk about topics such as income distribution, behavioral economics, the question of whether Economics is a science or not, etc.
+- Learn to think like an economist. - Introduction to fundamental economic principles, concepts, and models. - In four special discussion sessions, we will talk about topics such as income inequality, behavioral economics, the economics of climate change, etc.

 The undergraduate course Principles of Economics introduces key economic principles and concepts.
 We will investigate classical economic questions such as: will trade benefit all involved?, when and why can markets fail?, how can governments boost a country's production?
 Together we will critically examine the answers modern economics provides to these questions.